 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

 Webmin is a web-based interface for system administration for Unix.
-Using any modern web browser, you can setup user accounts, Apache, DNS, file sharing, and much more.
-Webmin allows system administrators to manage user accounts, updating packages, system log files, configuring firewalls, email, database, postfix, etc.
+Using any modern web browser, you can set up user accounts, Apache, DNS, file sharing, and much more.
+Webmin allows system administrators to manage user accounts, update packages, system log files, configure firewalls, email, database, postfix, etc.

 Install Webmin on Ubuntu 20.04